code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=con></a>
 ### Consistency
-- Data is the same across all clusters, so you read/write from/to any node and get the same data.
-- OR With multiple copies of data maintained between master and replicas.
-Every read receives the most recent write or an error.
-- **Consistency Problem?**
+- Means all nodes in a distributed system have a single latest copy of data, so that we can Read from any node.
-  - With mutiple databases doing sync([master slave](/System-Design/Concepts/Databases/Database_Scaling) etc), client should be returned accurate and most recent information.
+- **Consistency Problem?** With mutiple databases doing sync([master slave](/System-Design/Concepts/Databases/Database_Scaling) etc), client should be returned accurate and most recent information.

 #### Consistency patterns